-In our blog last week Modern Slavery - you may have to take action, we discussed the new mandatory reporting obligations companies and other entities with at least AUD100 million annual revenue will have from next year under the Modern Slavery Act 2018 (the "Act").
-In this blog, we comment on obligations directors of reporting companies will need to consider.
+In our insights last week Modern Slavery - you may have to take action, we discussed the new mandatory reporting obligations companies and other entities with at least AUD100 million annual revenue will have from next year under the Modern Slavery Act 2018 (the "Act").
+In this insights, we comment on obligations directors of reporting companies will need to consider.

 Designing and implementing a process to identify modern slavery risks in a company’s operations, in the operations of any entities it controls and in the operations of any parts of its supply chains will be a substantial exercise.
 Modern slavery statements will be public information.
 Preparing a statement that safeguards the company’s commercially confidential information but still complies with the extensive requirements of the Act will need substantial and careful consideration.
 We are urging our clients not to take these obligations lightly or leave them to the last minute before statements are due to be filed.

 There is a real probability of a flow-down effect.
 A reporting entity (AUD100m+ revenue) will likely ask its suppliers to identify any modern slavery risks they have in their operations or their supply chains.
 Many suppliers will be smaller companies that aren’t required by the Act to report.
 However, they will be under pressure to conduct investigations so that they can report to their customers.
 Failure to do so may expose them to adverse responses from their customers.

 Modern slavery statements filed by companies will have to be approved by company boards and signed on behalf of the board by (in most cases) either the chairman or another director.
 In considering reporting on the slavery risks an entity has itself or in its supply chains, the following are the types of questions directors will need to consider:

 Does the company have in place resources – personnel, training, financing – to assess modern slavery risks in itself or the entities it controls and in its supply chains?